vshakitskiy/sakura/examples/auth/README.md

 }
 ```

-`POST /auth/signin` - Authorizes user and returns his data with authorization
-token in the header.
+`POST /auth/signin` - Authorizes user and returns his data with access token in the cookie.

 ```json
 // Body schema